gnolang/gno-js-client/README.md

 ## Overview

-`gno-js-client` is a JavaScript/TypeScript client implementation for Gno chains.
+`@gnolang/gno-js-client` is a JavaScript/TypeScript client implementation for Gno chains.
 It is an extension of the [tm2-js-client](https://github.com/gnolang/tm2-js-client), but with Gno-specific functionality.

 ## Key Features